carpentries-incubator/sql-humanities-lesson/_episodes/03-sql-joins-aliases.md

 have used a field name in a non-join query, we can use `table.colname`.

-For example, what if we wanted information authors and titles but not their EEBO IDs.
+For example, what if we wanted information authors and titles but not their TCP ids.

-    SELECT authors.Authors, titles.Title
+    SELECT authors.Author, dates.Date
-    FROM titles
+    FROM dates
     JOIN authors
-    ON titles.EEBO = authors.EEBO;
+    ON dates.TCP = authors.TCP;

 | Authors | Title |
 |---|---|---|---|---|